-The DJI Mini SE is a lightweight drone that weighs less than 250g which means that it will not be required to register with the FAA.
-This miniature drone comes equipped with some impressive features including an HD camera that can record 2.7k videos and capture 12MP images.
-The camera is stabilised by a 3-axis gimbal that will minimise distortion and the drone has a micro SD card slot to store your media files.
-The drone comes with 5 Quickshots that will allow you to create short high-quality videos at the push of a button and it comes with an automatic return to home feature.
-The maximum flight time is 30 minutes and the transmission range is around 4km.
+The DJI Mini SE is a lightweight drone weighing less than 250g, so it will not be required to register with the FAA.
+This miniature drone comes equipped with some impressive features, including an HD camera that can record 2.7k videos and capture 12MP images.
+The camera is stabilised by a 3-axis gimbal that will minimise distortion, and the drone has a micro SD card slot to store your media files.
+The drone comes with 5 Quickshots that will allow you to create short, high-quality videos at the push of a button and an automatic return-to-home feature.
+The maximum flight time is 30 minutes, and the transmission range is around 4km.

 - 1/2.3-inch sensor with 24mm lens, fixed f/2.8 aperture & 83°FOV